Model requirements

 FLUX.1-dev is primarily used for image generation and creative pipelines.
 Most teams start with the quickest safe answer for memory fit, then compare which production routes make sense.

-The ranges on this page are practical starting points for planning.
-Actual deployment requirements still depend on runtime overhead, batching, and the execution framework.
+Use these ranges as practical planning estimates.
+Your actual requirements still depend on runtime overhead, batching, and the execution framework.

 PrecisionApproximate VRAMTypical route